The benefit of a headhunting is getting exactly the candidates you want.

-In a situation where there are many candidates for a public job advertisement, all of whom transpire to be unsuitable, you will have wasted a great deal of your own resources – approximately 50 hours – and will have to start the search again as a result.
+In a situation where there are many unsuitable candidates for a public job advertisement, you will have wasted a great deal of your own resources.
+Approximately 50 hours – and will have to start the search again as a result.
 Two rounds of recruitment will use around 100 hours.
 A targeted search, on the other hand, averages 75 hours.

 With a headhunting, the result is guaranteed.